The Fediverse for the Advanced

 How it federates

 From Peertube you can't discover other projects on the Fediverse yet, but from Mastodon you can see Peertube posts.
 They will appear with the title + the embedded video – no further text or hashtags.
 You can interact with the post as you are used to and the comments will appear under the video on the Peertube site.
-From Mastodon you can follow Peertube users and their channels, but in my experience this sometimes doesn't work even if you enter the url or the handle in the search field.
+From Mastodon you can follow Peertube users and their channels.

 Audio Hosting (like Soundcloud)